This Date In The NBA: April

 April 21, 1996

-Orlando's Dennis Scott sets an NBA single-season record for 3-point field goals by connecting on 267 3-pointers.
+Orlando’s Dennis Scott sets a then NBA single-season record for 3-point field goals by connecting on 267 3-pointers.

 April 21, 1996

-George McCloud of Dallas attempted an NBA record 678 shots from 3-point range, making 257 of those shots.
-257 made is the second most in NBA history, with Orlando's Dennis Scott hitting 267 the same season.
+George McCloud of Dallas attempted a then NBA record 678 shots from 3-point range, making 257 of those shots.
+The 257 was, at the time, the second-most in NBA history, with Orlando’s Dennis Scott hitting 267 the same season.